UKHomeOfficeForms/hof-behaviour-feedback/README.md

 # hof-behaviour-feedback

 HOF behaviour allowing a custom feedback page to be deployed as part of the hof form, which will then be linked to as part of the banner.

 When configured correctly the user will be taken to the custom feedback form, and redirected back to the page they came from when the form has been submitted.

+It is possible to use a single feedback instance for multiple hof forms - e.g. by including it in a 'common' app with no base url and setting a custom feedback url of '/feedback'.

 ## Installation